FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 5.rst

     - Floodwave Arrival Time: Time in hours from when the breach discharge exceeds 0.01 cfs or cms to when the floodplain grid element flow depth exceeds
       1 ft or 0.3 m.
-      If the grid element has a channel assignment, the time when the channel flow depth be- comes one foot higher than the base flow (when breach discharge > 0.01 cfs or cms) is reported.
+      If the grid element has a channel assignment, the time when the channel flow depth becomes one foot higher than the base flow (when breach discharge > 0.01 cfs or cms) is reported.

     - Flood Time: Time (hours) from when the breach discharge exceeds 0.01 (cfs or cms) to when a given grid element flow depth exceeds 2.0 ft or 0.67 m